The Journal is published online only. The frequency of releases is 4 times a year.

 Handling sensitive data The right to privacy of individuals or organizations involved in the research is of paramount importance and should not be violated without their informed consent.
 The authors must take all necessary precautions to protect information about research participants.
 If necessary, the authors must take measures to minimize any potential physical and psychological harm to research participants.

 Post-publication discussions and revisions to published articles In some cases, it may be necessary to make changes to an article that has already been published.
-The Editorial Board of the journal NAME OF THE JOURNAL supports the practice of making changes to published material and, in the event of such a need, acts in accordance with the COPE guidelines.
+The Editorial Board of the journal "Baikal Medical Journal" supports the practice of making changes to published material and, in the event of such a need, acts in accordance with the COPE guidelines.

 Any necessary changes are accompanied by a notice after publication, which will always be linked to the original version of the article so that readers can be informed about all necessary changes.
 The Editorial Board of "Baikal Medical Journal" uses Expression of Doubt, Correction or Retraction of an article.
 The purpose of this practice is to ensure the integrity of scientific materials.